ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Problem Formulation and Hardware Setup

 \subsection{Hardware Setup}

 Our hardware system consists of two Realman robot arms, each equipped with a SharpaWave dexterous hand (Fig.\ref{fig:hardware}(a)).
 Each hand is anthropomorphic, featuring 5 digits with 17 degrees of freedom (DoFs).
 Note that it is the developing version of SharpaWave.
 Visual observations are captured using two wrist-mounted fisheye cameras for close-up task views and a top-mounted ZED Mini stereo camera for global scene awareness.
 Tactile sensing is enabled by high-resolution (320×240) tactile sensors embedded in the fingertips, developed by Sharpa.
+For policy learning, we extract 3-axis force and torque readings from each of the 10 fingertips to capture contact dynamics efficiently.

 We adopt a custom exoskeleton-based teleoperation system to collect high-quality visuo-tactile demonstrations (Fig.\ref{fig:hardware}(b)).
 The operator wears a pair of mechanical exoskeleton gloves that are mechanically coupled to the SharpaWave hands, faithfully capturing finger joint motions.
 A VR headset provides immersive visual feedback through a first-person interface that integrates multimodal sensory input (Fig.\ref{fig:hardware}(c)).
 The interface combines (i) a stereo top-down view from the ZED Mini, (ii) wrist-mounted local views from both arms, and (iii) real-time tactile overlays on the fingertips that highlight contact activations.
 This unified perception setup enables the operator to intuitively control both hands in complex, contact-rich tasks.
 All data streams — including RGB frames, joint states, and compressed tactile maps — are time-synchronized and logged to construct multimodal expert trajectories.